 - Cockroach egg capsules.
 These capsules look like tiny brown or black pellets.

 - Unpleasant odors.
 Cockroach droppings give off an oily, musty odor.
 Mouse urine will have an ammonia-like smell.

 - Signs of chewing.
 Mice need to chew constantly to file down their ever-growing incisors, so evidence of teeth marks and gnawing even on hard materials is a definite sign of an infestation.

 - Rips or holes in your ductwork.
 Even though holes can occur over time as the air duct material ages, you’ll want to get this checked out, especially if you notice any of the other warning signs.

 - Smudges and stains in your ductwork.
 Roaches leave behind dark streaks you can see with a flashlight.
 Mice also leave behind smudges and urine stains, but you typically won’t be able to see those without a blacklight.

 - Scratching, scampering noises.
 You might be able to hear pests using your air ducts as a highway, particularly at night when they tend to be most active.

 What To Do After Pests Have Invaded Your Ductwork

 Once an exterminator has helped you get the pest problem under control, getting your ducts thoroughly cleaned, repaired (if necessary), and sealed is essential.
 This will help prevent health issues and also ensure that your HVAC system won’t waste energy due to air leaks caused by the varmints.

-At Rescue Air Heating and Cooling, we deliver the highest quality duct cleaning, repairs, and replacements throughout the entire Dallas-Fort Worth Metro area so that our customers can breathe better air and enjoy more efficient HVAC systems.
+At Rescue Air and Plumbing, we deliver the highest quality duct cleaning, repairs, and replacements throughout the entire Dallas-Fort Worth Metro area so that our customers can breathe better air and enjoy more efficient HVAC systems.
 If you need help with your home’s ductwork, please don’t hesitate to contact us to learn more about how we can assist you: (972) 201-3253.